History of the First Church in Jerusalem

-The collapse of the Roman Empire in 395 A.D.
+The collapse of the Roman Empire in the fourth century

-As the empire disintegrated, the papacy took on the title of “Pontifex Maximus” (supreme priest) traditionally belonged to the Emperors of Rome.
-The Emperor was the supreme religious head of the College of Pontiff, and now it’s the Pope.
+As the empire disintegrated, the papacy took the title “Pontifex Maximus” (supreme priest).
+Such title belonged to the Emperors of Rome.
+The Emperor was the supreme religious head of the College of Pontiff.
+The Pope has taken that place.

-The papacy became the “Neo-Emperors”; hence, Roman Catholicism became the “New Roman Empire” with great power and influence.
+The papacy became the “New Emperor of Rome.”
+Hence, Roman Catholicism became the “New Roman Empire” with great power and influence.

-papacy took on the title of “Pontifex Maximus,” traditionally belonged to the Emperor.
+papacy took the title “Pontifex Maximus,” traditionally belonged to the Emperor.

-The Gospel preached orally and written in Aramaic and Greek languages.
-The Bible, as we know it today, is a collection of Hebrew manuscripts, letters, and writings attributed to the Apostles.
-Latin manuscripts like the Roman Catholic Vulgate came 300 years later.
+The Gospel was preached orally and written in Aramaic, Hebrew, and Greek languages.
+The Roman Catholic Vulgate came 300 years later.

-In 382, Pope Damasus commissioned Jerome to produce a Latin version of the Bible from the various translations then being used.
-The Latin Vulgate completed in 405 A.D., recognized as the official Roman Catholic Bible.
+In 382, Pope Damasus commissioned Jerome to produce a Latin version of the Bible from the various translations being used then.
+The Latin Vulgate was completed in 405 A.D., recognized as the official Roman Catholic Bible.

 Tyndale and KJV are NOT translations of the Catholic’s Latin Vulgate.